 - 1. The perpetrator killed one or more persons. - 2.
 Such person or persons were either hors de combat, or were civilians, medical personnel, or religious personnel56 taking no active part in the hostilities. - 3.
-The perpetrator was aware of the factual circumstances that established this status. - The conduct took place in the context of and was associated with an armed conflict not of an international character.
+The perpetrator was aware of the factual circumstances that established this status. - 4.
+The conduct took place in the context of and was associated with an armed conflict not of an international character. - 5.
+The perpetrator was aware of factual circumstances that established the existence of an armed conflict.